Abhishek-2505/US-Accidents-Exploratory-Data-Analysis/README.md

 # US Accidents EDA : Project Overview
-In case if the "US_Accidents_EDA(ori).ipynb" file is not opening [click here](https://colab.research.google.com/drive/1QSCa9lT2yHZGg9IL2CWxV1TT6T-pMnVk?usp=sharing).
+In case if the "US Accidents - Exploratory Data Analysis.ipynb" file is not opening [click here](https://colab.research.google.com/drive/1QSCa9lT2yHZGg9IL2CWxV1TT6T-pMnVk?usp=sharing).

 Recommendation to view this page - *use default(white) theme for better experience(plots may not be visible properly in dark theme).*
 ## Workdone - Quick overview